Infection Control and Prevention of Exposure to

 - Students complete web-based modules on infection control and prevention of exposure to environmental hazards.

-b.
-All students are fitted for N-95 respirators, which are available to them at clinical sites if needed.
+- All students are fitted for N-95 respirators, which are available to them at clinical sites if needed.

-e.
-At affiliated sites students participate in a hospital orientation which includes infection control instructions specific for that institution.
+- At affiliated sites students participate in a hospital orientation which includes infection control and prevention of exposure to environmental hazards with specific instructions for that institution.

 Applicability of the Policy